shuaianUoE/homepage/_pages/about.md

 causes these applications to be less transparent, rendering database vendors incapable of offering reliable explanations to their customers.
 In addition, the increasing popularity of ML features rapidly boosts the scale of applications while the underlying legacy database systems are struggling to scale out, causing tension between the application load and database system.
-My work aims to address these challenges of explainability and scalability in ML-powered database applications.
+My work aims to address these challenges of explainability and scalability in ML powered database applications.

 Prior to my PhD at the University of Edinburgh, I worked as an algorithm engineer at [JD.com](https://corporate.jd.com/) for two years following my Master’s degree in Computer Science from [Nankai University](https://en.nankai.edu.cn/) in 2018.